Orange County Semi-Truck Accident Lawyers

 Apart from cell phone use, truck drivers sometimes engage in other distracting activities while driving, such as:

-- Talking with their passengers
+- Talking with their passengers.

-- Listening to music or radio shows
+- Listening to music or the radio.

-- Eating and drinking
+- Eating and drinking.

-- Adjusting the side mirrors
+- Adjusting the side mirrors.

-- looking at advertisements and random signage outside
+- Looking at advertisements and random signage outside.

 Fatigued Driving